-We are thrilled to look back on Caroline and Pedro’s summertime wedding with you today.
-We did this wedding at Troutbeck in New York’s Hudson valley last July and it was beyond glorious.
-You could not have asked for a more idyllic setting and weather.
-This made for a lovely weekend getaway for our Manhattan based couple and friends from all over (the groom and his family are Argentinean).
+We are thrilled to share Caroline and Pedro’s summertime wedding with you today.
+This wedding, at Troutbeck in New York’s Hudson Valle, was beyond glorious.
+And, we couldn’t have asked for a more idyllic setting and weather.
+Troutbeck made for a lovely weekend getaway for the Manhattan based couple, and friends from all over (the groom and his family are Argentinean).
 Jose Villa is responsible for the lovely imagery.

 One of the main benefits to hosting a destination wedding, is that you can have everyone get ready together for the day.

-The bride carried a sweet nosegay of Lily of the Valley, while boutonierres were fashioned from white Scabiosa.
+Here, the bride carries a sweet nosegay of Lily of the Valley.
+And, boutonierres are fashioned from white Scabiosa.

 Everyone loved the wedding welcome bags that Lettered Olive created for us.
-Heavy wax canvas “lunch” bags were perfect for guests wanting to take their goodies poolside or out on a picnic.
-Local Saratoga Spring Water, hand iced “trout” cookies, and other snacks and goodies were personalized with custom packaging.
+Heavy wax canvas “lunch” bags are perfect for guests wanting to take their goodies poolside or out on a picnic.
+For example, local Saratoga Spring Water, hand iced “trout” cookies, and other snacks and goodies were personalized with custom packaging.

-Guests were able to meander the property to a secret garden where the ceremony was held.
-We provided white parasols for guests to shield themselves from the sun.
-Ceremony programs by Lettered Olive featured a watercolor illustration of the main Troutbeck house.
+Guests meander the property to the secret garden where the ceremony was held.
+Also, white parasols are provided for guests to shield themselves from the sun.
+And, ceremony programs by Lettered Olive feature a watercolor illustration of the main Troutbeck house.

 I still love seeing the look on the groom’s face when he sees his bride enter for the first time.